obsidian-moon/engine/README.md

 This is a project that I have worked on for several months after being originally inspired by CodeIgniter.
 After setting up the initial steps of the system I am opening the project up for open source.
-Feel free to contribute and peer review my work, please not that there are a few pieces that are based on CodeIgniter that need to be worked on.
+Feel free to contribute and peer review my work, please note that there are a few pieces that are based on CodeIgniter that need to be worked on.

 <a name="installing"></a>
 ## Installing Obsidian Moon Engine